openandclose/tosixinch/docs/overview.rst

     You write value string as you would write in the shell.
     So words with spaces need quotes, and special characters need escapes.

+.. dword:: CMDS

+    Like CMD, but accept a list as input.
+    The Value is a list of commandline ready strings.

 .. dword:: PLUS

     Values are comma separated list as ``COMMA``,